Despite everything, meeting and surpassing all audience expectations every day.

 Anyway, let me grab one more call here before we have to say bye for the weekend.

-This is Hank in Travis City, Michigan.
+This is Hank in Traverse City, Michigan.

 Great to have you, Hank.

-Welcome to program.
+Welcome to Program.

 Not there.